“Picoult is a skilled wordsmith, and she beautifully creates situations that not only provoke the mind but touch the flawed souls in all of us.”

 —Courier Mail (Queensland, Australia)

-Picoult is the recipient of many awards, including the New England Bookseller Award for Fiction, the Alex Awards from the YALSA, a lifetime achievement award for mainstream fiction from the Romance Writers of America, the NH Literary Award for Outstanding Literary Merit and the Sarah Josepha Hale Award.
+Picoult is the recipient of many awards, including the New England Bookseller Award for Fiction, the Alex Awards from the YALSA, a lifetime achievement award for mainstream fiction from the Romance Writers of America, the NH Literary Award for Outstanding Literary Merit and esteemed Sarah Josepha Hale Award.
+She was the recipient of the 2024 Free Speech Defender Robie Harris Author Award from the National Coalition Against Censorship.
 She holds honorary doctor of letters degrees from Dartmouth College and the University of New Haven.
 She is a patron of the Carole Shields Prize for Fiction which is awarded to female fiction writers.
+She is a member of the Board of Trustees for PEN America.

 I get up at 5:30 AM and walk three miles with my friend Joan - that’s the only time of day I have to exercise, but I really do it for the gossip.
 By 7 AM I’m back home.
 They’re 17, 15, and 13, now.
 My husband, who is half antiques dealer/half stay-at-home-dad, is fully responsible for making my life run smoothly - whether that means carpooling the kids, packing their lunches, or being the sole parent when I’m off for months at a time on tour.
 Oh, and he brings me coffee and lunch and is gorgeous.
 (Yes, you all should be quite jealous!)
 I answer my emails for about 1 hour in the morning.
 Then I write, research, or edit until around 4 PM.